Estimated reading time: 5 minutes

-For example, think about your facial expressions and don’t inadvertently add fuel to the fire by having an uncaring smirk on your face.
+For example, think about your facial expressions, and don’t inadvertently add fuel to the fire by rolling your eyes or having an uncaring smirk on your face.

-This is a good time to try and gather all the details of the situation and try to find out where the breakdown happened.
+This is a good time to try and gather all the details of the situation and determine where the breakdown happened.

 Sometimes there are minor misunderstandings or breakdowns in communication that can create an emotional response to a situation.

-Find out the facts and then try to find out what the customer wants.
+Find out the facts and then try to understand what the customer wants.

 6. Give the Customer Options

 An upset customer is not interested in what you can’t do, so focus on what you can do.

 You probably won’t always be able to do exactly what the customer wants but there is always something you can do.

 Focus on what you can offer the customer.
 Pay attention to the customer questions as they will disclose expectations.

 Customers don’t necessarily want to hear the why behind an issue; they just want their problem solved.